 Our Vision

-Conserving agrobiodiverity for food and nutritional security for all
+Conserving agrobiodiversity for food and nutritional security for all

 A Bija (seed) Yatra was undertaken by several voluntary organisations to document information regarding the traditional rice varieties available with the farmers and also to collect information regarding the traditional rice varieties.
 CIKS was also part of this bija yatra and we collected information and seeds during this yatra.